Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Once you define and train your first Lightning model, you might want to try other cool features like

-- :ref:`loggers`
-- :ref:`Automatic checkpointing <weights_loading>`
 - :ref:`Automatic early stopping <early_stopping>`
-- :ref:`Add custom callbacks <callbacks>` (self-contained programs that can be reused across projects)
-- :ref:`Dry run mode <debugging:fast_dev_run>` (Hit every line of your code once to see if you have bugs, instead of waiting hours to crash on validation :)
-- :ref:`Automatically overfit your model for a sanity test <debugging:Make model overfit on subset of data>`
 - :ref:`Automatic truncated-back-propagation-through-time <trainer:truncated_bptt_steps>`
 - :ref:`Automatically scale your batch size <training_tricks:Auto scaling of batch size>`
 - :ref:`Automatically find a good learning rate <lr_finder>`
 - :ref:`Load checkpoints directly from S3 <weights_loading:Checkpoint Loading>`
-- :ref:`Profile your code for speed/memory bottlenecks <profiler>`
 - :ref:`Scale to massive compute clusters <slurm>`
 - :ref:`Use multiple dataloaders per train/val/test loop <multiple_loaders>`
 - :ref:`Use multiple optimizers to do Reinforcement learning or even GANs <optimizers:Use multiple optimizers (like GANs)>`